OpenSourceOV/image-processing-instructions/colouring-leaf-sequences.md

     ![](./imagesv2/colouring/2.png)

 3. Under the scale option select 'Slice'.
 This will divide the LUT color range by the number of slices i.e. distribute the LUT colour range across the entire sequence regardless of which slices contain embolism.
-Select 'Cavitation Events' to ignore empty slices.
+Select 'Cavitation Events' to ignore empty slices, although be aware that this would generate a figure that had slices unevenly distributed in time.

     ![](./imagesv2/colouring/3.png)